New Zealand Warriors: A year of McFadden; some success, then the losses mount – 2015

-Big name signings; big year of disappointment – 2016
+Big name signings – 2016

-To start off, there was plenty of hype around the Warriors camp about 2016 being the season where they would finally win the Premiership, after the major signings of 2015 Dally M Fullback of the Year Roger Tuivasa-Sheck, from the Sydney Roosters and Kiwi international Issac Luke, from the South Sydney Rabbitohs.
-The Warriors came runners up in the 2016 NRL Auckland Nines, losing to the Parramatta Eels in the final, 22–4.
-The Warriors started the season in the worst possible way, losing their first three matches.
+To start 2016 the team welcomed the major signings of 2015 Dally M Fullback of the Year Roger Tuivasa-Sheck, from the Sydney Roosters and Kiwi international Issac Luke, from the South Sydney Rabbitohs.
+The Warriors finished as runners-up in the 2016 NRL Auckland Nines, losing to the Parramatta Eels in the final, 22–4.

+The Warriors started the season losing their first three matches.
 The Warriors beat the Newcastle Knights 40–18 to record their first win of the season and then defeated the Sydney Roosters in a Golden Point thriller in Gosford a week later.
-After the embarrassing loss to Melbourne Storm on Anzac Day, the team came under intense scrutiny with many calling for the sacking of coach, Andrew McFadden.
-As well as this, six Warriors players where stood down after mixing prescription drugs with energy drinks.
-This scandal did not help the club who were already struggling.
+After a loss to Melbourne Storm on Anzac Day, the team came under scrutiny with many calling for the sacking of coach, Andrew McFadden.
+As well as this, six Warriors players were stood down after mixing prescription drugs with energy drinks.

 After 11 rounds, the Warriors stood at four wins from 11 games.
 As State of Origin came into effect, the Warriors started to elevate their performance.
 Winning four from five games, with the exception being a golden point loss to the table-topping Cronulla-Sutherland Sharks.
 After Round 18, the Warriors were in the top eight and needing only to win four out of their final eight games with three of their final four games on home turf.
-An achievable target, however the club recorded just two wins from their final eight games to finish tenth on the ladder and for the fifth year in a row, missed out on finals.
+An achievable target, however, the club recorded just two wins from their final eight games to finish tenth on the ladder and for the fifth year in a row, missed out on finals.
 Simon Mannering received his fifth Warriors Player of the Year.

-On 12 September 2016 it was announced that Kiwis coach Stephen Kearney would replace Andrew McFadden as head coach for 2017.
+On 12 September 2016, it was announced that Kiwis coach Stephen Kearney would replace Andrew McFadden as head coach for 2017, with McFadden being retained as an assistant.